 Thus in your Call Center resume objective, you should highlight your attitude toward the job.
 Ideal CallCentre agents are those who have a great, positive disposition and confidence in what they can do.
 Skills and talent are of course important.
 But attitude is the key quality companies need in their agents.

 What to Write in a Call Center Resume Skills Section

 A Call Center Agent job looks easy and simple until you’ve tried it.
 If you’re an Outbound Agent, you have to practice scripts and spiels until it sounds natural.
 You have to know how to respond to questions, objections and give rebuttals without coming across as hard sell or arrogant.
 You have to know the products and services you are offering like the back of your hand.

 If you are an agent who takes down information, you have to be accurate because these are covered by call recording.
-If you make a mistake and go off from procedure, your company could be in trouble with the regulating agencies.
+If you make a mistake and go off from the procedure, your company could be in trouble with the regulating agencies.

 Here are the qualities you should have in your Call Center resume skills section:

 - Educational Attainment; a college degree in a related course will set you up for vertical movement inside the company.
 But there are agents who finished only up to high school.
 If so, you have to provide the company your GED score.

 - Certifications; even if you are doing Outbound and receiving Inbound calls, you have to be proficient in handling spreadsheets, word files, and CRM programs.
 There are companies that ask the agents to update the records in the database.